COMP1100-PAL/comp1100-pal.github.io/_posts/2017-03-20-Polymorphism.md

-#
+---
+layout: post

-# Reaching Pure Abstraction with Polymorphism
+title:  "Reaching Pure Abstraction with Polymorphism"
+date:   2017-03-20 11:25:29 +1100
+categories: worksheets polymorphism wk5
+---
 ### Prelude
 Tony puts his hand on your shoulder.
 "You're doing well, kiddo, but we need to make this garbage collecting more effective.
 We need to make use of... *__a b s t r a c t i o n__*.
 Come, I will show you something I've been working on."